Rinnegatamante/VitaDB-Downloader/README.md

 - Shuffle = Pressing X will mark a theme, you can mark how many themes you want.
 Once you've finished, press again Select to install a set of themes for shuffling.
 This means that every time the app is launched, a random theme will be selected from the set and used as active one.

 ## Changelog

+### v.1.7
+- Added an optional auto-updater daemon for installed Vita homebrews.
+It will check for any homebrew update every hour and at console boot even with VitaDB Downloader closed and send a notification to quickly perform the update.
+- Added an auto-downloader and extractor of libshacccg.suprx if this is missing.
+- Added proper support for PSP homebrews over different locations based on Adrenaline settings.
+- Fixed a bug causing all PSP homebrews to be categorized as Original Games.

 ### v.1.6
 - Fixed a bug causing VitaDB Downloader to be reported always as Outdated.